aspnetboilerplate/aspnetboilerplate/doc/WebSite/Caching.md

 **Note**: The Redis server should be installed and running to use the Redis cache in ABP.

+### Per Request Redis Cache

+ASP.NET Boilerplate provides per request redis cache implementation that you can use to improve redis performance for non-critical data.
+For more information, see it's [documentation](PerRequestRedisCache.md)

 ### Cached Unique Key Per User

 ASP.NET Boilerplate provides cached unique key per user implementation that you can create a unique key per user.
 For more information, see its [documentation](Cached-Unique-Key-Per-User.md).